-DoD funded MIT-Lincoln Laboratory to develop ERA based on Matlab (back-end) and Excel (front-end) for cost-effectiveness analysis of energy resilience and energy security projects consistent with Circular A-94 (Judson et al., 2016).
+DoD funded MIT-Lincoln Laboratory to develop ERA based on Matlab (back-end) and Excel (front-end) for cost-effectiveness analysis of energy resilience and energy security projects consistent with Circular A-94 [134].
 ERA provides an analysis of over 40 energy system architectures to evaluate the life-cycle cost and resilience performance for mission-critical operations.
 The architectures are a combination of the following components: